MP Estate Planning UK

 Planning for children

-“A clear testament often shortens probate, calms disputes and keeps more of the estate for those you choose.”
+“A clear will often shortens probate delays, calms disputes and keeps more of the estate for those you choose — rather than handing a slice to HMRC or solicitors sorting out a mess.”

 Simple clarity prevents unintended outcomes.
-Without it, assets might pass to distant relatives rather than those closest to you.
+Without it, assets might pass to distant relatives rather than those closest to you, and the people you most wanted to protect could be left with nothing.

 can i write my own will or use a solicitor uk: choosing the safest route

-Deciding whether to draft at home or get professional help depends on how simple the situation truly is.
-We set out when a DIY path suits and when engaging solicitors gives real protection.
+Deciding whether to draft at home or get professional help depends on how genuinely simple your situation is.
+We set out when a DIY path can work, when instructing a solicitor gives real protection, and how to tell the difference.

 can i write my own will or use a solicitor uk